Appearance

 Your Results, Not Community

-These metrics reflect your personal results based on your settings (lot size, TP strategy, breakeven configuration, etc.).
+These metrics reflect your personal results based on your settings (lot size, TP strategy, breakeven configuration, and more).
 They will differ from the community aggregate shown on the Channel Explore page.

 Signals Tab